alexfernandez/alexfernandez.github.io/2023/job-search.md

 image: https://pinchito.es/2023/pics/job-search-t3chfest.jpg
 ---

-These are turbulent times when many workers are losing their jobs, and at the same time many companies are looking for workers.
+These are turbulent times when many workers are losing their jobs;
+I was recently in this situation myself.
+At the same time many companies are looking for workers, and there is somewhat of a disconnect.

 Some people have asked for advice in their job search;
 I will do my best to explain how I faced mine, the challenges that I met along the way and how to deal with them.